 Click here for HKeMobility

-Walk about 15 minutes from Exit B2 of Shau Kei Wan Station
+Walk about 15 minutes from Exit B2 in Shau Kei Wan Station

 City Bus route No.85, running between Braemar Hill and Siu Sai Wan via Cityplaza

-New World First Bus route No.82X, running between North Point Healthy Village and Siu Sai Wan via Kornhill Plaza
+City Bus route No.82X, running between Healthy Village, North Point and Siu Sai Wan via Kornhill Plaza

-Drive towards Shau Kei Wan via Island Eastern Corridor.
-Turn left to Tung Hei Road when you drive down Island Eastern Corridor.
-Our Museum is located next to the beginning of the highway.
+Drive towards Shau Kei Wan via the Island Eastern Corridor.
+Turn left on Tung Hei Road as you drive down the Island Eastern Corridor.
+Our Museum is located next to the highway entrance.

-The Museum carpark is open to our visitors between 10 am to 5 pm (extended to 6 pm from March to September).
-We are closed on Thursdays (except public holidays) and the first two days of the Lunar New Year.
-Visitors may park their car free of charge for up to three hours.
-Disabled visitors may make a request for exemption at 2569 1500.
+The Museum carpark is open to our visitors from 10 am to 5 pm (extended to 6 pm from March to September).
+We are closed on Thursdays (except for public holidays) and the first two days of Lunar New Year.
+Visitors can park their car free of charge for up to three hours.
+Disabled visitors may contact us at 2569 1500 for assistance.

 The Museum is made up of three main areas, namely the 1/F Reception Lobby, the 8/F Redoubt, and the Historical Trail.